skateco/skate/README.md

     - [ ] Get pod config from store and not podman

-### DNS Improvements
+### Service Improvements

-1. Mod coredns to fanout to all nodes and wait for all responses, and round robin the responses.
-2. Make these dns records available as <name>.<namespace>.pod.cluster.skate
-3. Mod ingress to apply Service resources, making them available as <name>.<namespace>.svc.cluster.skate, proxying to the pod domains.
-4. Make nginx proxy to next healthy upstream upon connection failure.
+#### Pre work
+1. Deploy keepalived on allnodes
+2. Apply static ips to pods.

+#### Deploying service

+1. Modify keepalived.conf on all nodes to have service ips
+2. Assign ip to keepalive2 service.
+2. Create a dns entry for <name>.<ns>.svc.cluster.skate that points to keepalived

+Or

+1. Assign ip to keepalive2 service.
+2. Cron that queries dns for all services every n seconds and updates keepalived.conf and reloads it.
+3. Create a dns entry for <name>.<ns>.svc.cluster.skate that points to keepalived